-Each student has 45 programs they can apply to, over the entire three rounds of the SOAP.
+Each student has 45 programs they can apply to over the four rounds of the SOAP.
 Our advice is to use all (45) of these selections for the first round.
-For EM, this should be able to encompass most available spots.
-Remaining spots can be used for alternate specialties or prelim/transitional year spots.
-Our thought is that most programs will spend the most time preparing for round one decisions, and that they will generate a list of a first, second, and third-choice candidates on this initial submission material.
+Our thought is that most programs will spend the most time preparing for round one decisions and that they will generate a list of first, second, and third-choice candidates on this initial submission material.
 As a result, holding a spot until after the first round is unlikely to result in selection, as there is not enough time before round two to review new material.
-For example, between round 1 and round 2, programs only have 1 hour to review newly submitted material.
-However, the thought behind keeping a few slots free for round 2 is that if every program you apply to fills in round 1, you would have no potential to pick open programs in round 2.

-In terms of program selection, this will be very individual.
+In terms of program selection, this will be very individualized.
 Of note, some people will also look at the number of spots available within each program (for example, if a specific program has three spots available, they will likely be looking at a larger range of applicants); others will focus on locale, with the emphasis being on setting themselves up for success in the future.
 For example, selecting preliminary positions at institutions with EM residency programs or programs in the local region where you might also be able to do an EM rotation or research, may increase your chances of matching the subsequent year.